agataf/agataf.github.io/_pages/about.md

 ======
 <b> A microsimulation-based framework for mitigating societal bias in primary care data </b>
 <br>
-<u>Agata Foryciarz</u>, Fernando Alarid Escudero, Gabriela Basel, Marika Cusick, Robert L. Phillips, Andrew Bazemore, Alyce S. Adams, Sherri Rose
+<u>Agata Foryciarz</u>, Fernando Alarid-Escudero, Gabriela Basel, Marika Cusick, Robert L. Phillips, Andrew Bazemore, Alyce S. Adams, Sherri Rose

 We are developing a novel microsimulation-based framework for attenuating societal bias in chronic kidney disease progression data from a large primary care registry.
 This allows us to generate counterfactual outcome distributions, reflecting rates of end-stage renal disease that would have been observed in the absence of race-based diagnosis and treatment criteria.
 Our framework could flexibly be adapted to mitigate bias in other health data.